hydrosolutions/riversCentralAsia/README.md

 #>   Use `force = TRUE` to force installation
 library(riversCentralAsia)
 ```
-Note that Windows users require RTools to install R packages from github.
+Note that the package requires R version >= 4.1.

 Note that windows users require a working installation of
 [RTools](https://cran.r-project.org/bin/windows/Rtools/).